DarraghReid/krafts/README.md

 * Comments Model

-    The Comments model is used to stores comments made by users under particular products.
+    The Comments model is used to store comments made by users under particular products.

     * The 'product' is a ForeignKey which relates the comment to its repective product.